Liam-LT/NLP-TweetProfiler/README.md

 ## Partner

-Gratitude is extended to Intuition Intelligence Inc. and San Francisco State University, with a special nod to Prof. Chung & Ozsen, for their invaluable contributions to this exploratory study.
+Gratitude is extended to Intuition Intelligence Inc. and San Francisco State University, with a special nod to Prof. Cheung & Ozsen, for their invaluable contributions to this exploratory study.
 - [Dr. Leyla Ozsen](https://www.linkedin.com/in/leyla-ozsen-9424a33/)
 - [Dr. Rex Cheung](https://cob.sfsu.edu/directory/rex-cheung)